 - SOLUTION: Luckily, advanced software tools help you edit meetings on the fly, especially when it comes to mobile meeting management tools, where you can manage your meetings and be sensitive of other team members while you're on-the-go.

 MEETING OBSTACLE #3: People show up late, or get "lost"

 Back-to-back meetings exist.
 And meetings often go over the allotted time, causing schedules to get disrupted or pushed back.
-Also, with sprawling corporate campuses, there are too many rooms and locations to keep track of that occasionally people get lost or confused on their way to the dedicated meeting space, resulting in late arrivals which causes meetings to not start on time or having to repeat information.
+Also, with sprawling corporate campuses, there are too many rooms and locations to keep track of that occasionally people get lost or confused on their way to the dedicated meeting space or conference room, resulting in late arrivals which causes meetings to not start on time or having to repeat information.

-- SOLUTION: The only way around this, other than a printed map of your offices, is to leverage new technology that has embedded functionality for wayfinding.
+- SOLUTION: The only way around this, other than a printed map of your offices, is to leverage technology that has embedded functionality for wayfinding and indoor navigation.
 With this type of immersive functionality, your meeting attendees can literally 'find their way' to each and every meeting room with turn-by-turn directions that cut across buildings and even floors.
 Knowing where the need to be and how to get there will hopefully ensure your attendees are prompt.
 If not - notification reminders 10 minutes before the meeting help!